edm00se/blog/content/old/2016-05-19-iconus_and_topics.md

 I have several projects all coming to a head at about the same time, so hopefully I can get a couple wrapped up so I can blog about them.
 My day job is keeping me plenty busy as well, so my blogging frequency may be down a bit during the upcoming month or two, but I'll still be here.

 ### Summary
-Again, thank you to those that attended Shean and my session and let's all build better apps! ð»
+Again, thank you to those that attended Shean and my session and let's all build better apps! 🍻